D-Von Dudley: Personal life

 Hughes is married to Taylor Hughes and has three children with her.
 He also has four sons from a previous marriage, including professional wrestlers Terrell and Terrence.
 Their names are tattooed on his upper biceps.
 Terrence and Terrell appeared on the February 3 and 10, 2011, episodes of TNA Impact! and the February 14 pay-per-view Against All Odds, taking part in the storyline feud between their father and D'Angelo Dinero.
 Terrence and Terrell have gone on to wrestle as enhancement talent for AEW in November 2020.

 Hughes opened a smoothie shop, 3D's Power Blendz, in Melbourne, Florida, and with longtime tag team partner Mark LoMonaco, opened a wrestling school, Team 3D Academy of Professional Wrestling and Sports Entertainment, in Kissimmee, Florida.

 Other media

 Dudley has appeared in numerous wrestling video games.
-His latest video game appearance is WWE 2K25, alongside Bubba Ray Dudley.
+His latest video game appearance is WWE 2K26, alongside Bubba Ray Dudley.
 In late 2024, he started his YouTube channel, where shares his wrestling career.
-He also collaborated with fellow wrestler and YouTuber, Maven Huffman.
+He has also collaborated with fellow wrestler and YouTuber, Maven Huffman.